ptitSeb/box64/docs/COMPILE.md

 NOTE: COMPILING BOX64 IN TERMUX IS EXPERIMENTAL!!!

-You must have ARM64 Termux and Device and the `libandroid-sysv-semaphore` library:
+You must have ARM64 Device and the `libandroid-sysv-semaphore` library:

 ```
 -D TERMUX=1 -D CMAKE_BUILD_TYPE=RelWithDebInfo